 - Bring some grocery bags or baskets to carry your apples

-- Pack a picnic lunch and blanket; throw in some ice packs in case you want to buy cheese or beef
+- Pack a lunch and blanket; throw in some ice packs in case you want to buy cheese or beef

 - There’s a port-o-potty available, but bring hand wipes